phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 325094
+#Total Number of Tweets: 993926
-#Number of Clinton Tweets: 273849
+#Number of Trump Tweets: 325462
-#Number of Sanders Tweets: 152240
+#Number of Clinton Tweets: 274083
-#Number of Rubio Tweets: 123450
+#Number of Sanders Tweets: 152385
-#Number of Carson Tweets: 62186
+#Number of Rubio Tweets: 123599
-#Number of Bush Tweets: 56044
+#Number of Carson Tweets: 62271
-#Total Number of Tweets:
+#Number of Bush Tweets: 56127
 ---
 ---